DHANUNJAYA98/Asteroid-Classification-using-k-Nearest-Neighbors-kNN-/README.md

 The performance of the kNN model is evaluated using appropriate metrics such as accuracy, precision, recall, and F1 score.
 Cross-validation techniques may be employed to assess the model's generalization capabilities.

 - Visualization
-The project utilizes data visualization techniques to provide insights into the distribution of asteroid classes, decision boundaries of the kNN model, or other visually informative representations
+The project utilizes data visualization techniques to provide insights into the distribution of asteroid classes, decision boundaries of the kNN model, or other visually informative representations.